The story of Esther, where sacred and secular history meetWritten by Subby Szterszky

 Much like the victory of the Greeks over Xerxes, Esther’s courageous and persuasive influence over the king constitutes a major historical turning point.
 She did indeed save the Jewish people from wholesale extermination, thereby allowing many of them to return to the land of Judah a generation later, under the leadership of Ezra and Nehemiah.

 But she accomplished far more than that.
 Through her actions, she not only preserved the Jewish nation in general.
-She also preserved the royal line in particular, from whom the Messiah would come.
-From a human perspective, she made it possible for Jesus to enter the world nearly five centuries later and save His people from their sins.
-And she did it all without any apparent regard for Jerusalem or the temple or fulfilled prophecy, or in fact for any consideration beyond the immediate need to rescue herself and her people from destruction.
+She also preserved the Davidic line in particular, from whom the Messiah would come.
+From a human perspective, she made it possible for Jesus to enter the world five centuries later and save his people from their sins.
+And she did it all without any apparent regard for Jerusalem or the temple or fulfilled prophecy, or in fact for any consideration beyond the need to rescue herself and her people from destruction.

-This has made more than a few Jews and Christians uncomfortable through the ages.
-Some have tried to spiritualize her story, putting prayers in her mouth that she likely never spoke.
+This has made more than a few Jews and Christians uncomfortable through the centuries.
+Some have tried to spiritualize her story, putting prayers in her mouth that she likely never uttered.
 Others have condemned her (and Mordecai) for their assimilation of Persian culture, their reluctance to declare their Jewish faith, and their sketchy motives which at times bordered on vindictiveness.

-All of that aside, the story of Esther is a dramatic testimony to the fact that God uses real, complex individuals in non-religious contexts to accomplish His purposes, with no spiritual spin required.
-Taken together, the Scriptural record of Esther and its historical backdrop provide a pair of narrative stepping stones for God’s plan to bring His Son into the world and to spread the good news about Him.
+All of that aside, the story of Esther is a dramatic testimony to the fact that God uses real, complex individuals in non-religious contexts to accomplish his purposes, with no spiritual spin required.
+Taken together, the scriptural account of Esther and its historical backdrop serve as a pair of stepping stones for God’s plan to bring his Son into the world and to spread the good news about him.

 Due to its style and content, Esther forms a bridge between so-called secular and sacred history.
-It stands at the crossroads between God’s explicit acts recorded in Scripture and His implicit acts through human affairs and world events.
+It stands at the crossroads between God’s explicit acts recorded in Scripture and his implicit acts through human affairs and world events.
 It smudges the boundaries between the two, and in fact obliterates them.
 Esther’s unique rhetorical voice not only persuades her husband of the rightness of her cause.
-It also persuades her readers that history is cut from one cloth, shaped and woven by God to accomplish his perfect will in the real world of women and men, for their good and His glory.
+It also persuades her readers that history is cut from one cloth, woven by God to accomplish his perfect will in the real world of women and men, for their good and his glory.

 © 2018 Focus on the Family (Canada) Association.
 All rights reserved.